Grade 10 FAQ

-Course Selection Information & FAQ for Grade 10 - 2020-2021
+Course Selection Information & FAQ for Grade 10 - 2021-2022

-- Grade 9 students from our feeder schools received course planners, tip sheets and sample course planners in March.
-Students and parents received information via email on April 6 on how and when to register online for your courses.
+- Course planners, tip sheets and sample course planners are distributed to our feeder school students in March.
+Students and parents will receive information via email on how and when to register online for your courses.

 - All courses, except for Instrumental Music, are semestered.
 Semester 1 runs from September until the end of January.
-Semester 2 runs from February until the end of June.
+Semester 2 begins in February and finishes at the end of June.

 - Courses are scheduled based on how many credits they are worth:

 - 3 credit classes are every second day for one semester (Day 1 or Day 2)

 - 5 credit classes are every day for one semester (Day 1 and Day 2)

 - The high school timetable can accommodate up to 16 scheduling blocks based on four blocks per day, a two-day rotation and two semesters.
 Instrumental Music, which runs before school, is not counted in the scheduling blocks.

 - A full timetable of 16 scheduling blocks means the student has no spares.
 Depending on which courses are chosen, a full timetable can accommodate as many as 44 credits.